 Install the bottom bracket with its U-bolts to the bottom of the base plate using the two loose bolts in the bracket and the two holes marked on the bottom of the base plate.
-Or the bracket can be installed later if you desire to set the hex beam on a table while it is being assembled.
+In windy environments, use of blue Loctite is recommended on the threads of the bolts which fasten the bracket to the base plate.
+The bracket can be installed later if you want to set the beam on a flat table while assembling it.